 4. Search volume

-Search volume data adds to website traffic metrics.
+Search volume data add to website traffic metrics.
 You can use Google Adwords Keyword Planner and Google Trends to check the volume of your brand searches over time.
 This, however, will only work if your brand name is unique.

 Unlike with social listening, you can’t add “negative keywords” to specify your search, so if your brand name is “Apple”, the data you get will be meaningless.

-Top 3 tools to measure brand awareness
+Top 3 brand awareness tools

 1. Survey Monkey